 When and Why to Use Nails?

-When should you deck nails?
+When should you decking nails?
 You can use deck nails for decking boards.
 However, the best use of them is for the frame.
-In most cases, building code standards will require you to use deck nails instead of screws.
-Since deck frames will often move, it’s best to use decking nails.
+In most cases, building code standards will require you to use nails instead of screws.
+Since decking frames will often move, it’s best to use decking nails.

 When and Why to Use Screws?